helidon-io/helidon/docs/mp/graphql.md

     // getters and setters omitted for brevity
 }
 ```
+1. a query with no-arguments that will return all `Customer` s
+2. a query that takes an argument to return a specific `Customer`
+3. a query that optionally takes a name and returns a collection of `Customer` s
+4. a mutation that creates a Customer and returns the newly created `Customer`
 <!--@mdc :: -->

-- a query with no-arguments that will return all `Customer` s
-- a query that takes an argument to return a specific `Customer`
-- a query that optionally takes a name and returns a collection of `Customer` s
-- a mutation that creates a Customer and returns the newly created `Customer`

-The example above would generate a GraphQL schema as shown below:

 Sample GraphQL schema: